Guide to Authors:

 For all articles

-• The manuscript should include: 1-Title page, 2-Abstract (up to 250 words subdivided into background, methods, results, conclusion), 3-Keywords (All keywords should be provided according to MeSH terms at: http://www.nlm.nih.gov/mesh/MBrowser.html.), 4-Main text including a) introduction, b) methods, c) results, d) discussion, 5-Conclusion, 6-Acknowledgments, 7-Ethical issue, 8-Competing interests, 9-Authors, contributions, 10-References, 11- Tables and/or Figures.
+• The manuscript should include: 1-Title page, 2-Abstract (up to 250 words subdivided into background, methods, results, conclusion), 3-Keywords (All keywords should be provided according to MeSH terms at: http://www.nlm.nih.gov/mesh/MBrowser.html.), 4-Main text including a) introduction, b) material and methods, c) results, d) discussion, 5-Conclusion, 6-Acknowledgments, 7-Ethical issue, 8-Competing interests, 9-Authors, contributions, 10-References, 11- Tables and/or Figures.
 All lines of manuscript should be numbered.
 Line numbers are automatically added in Microsoft Word documents as such: Tab Page Layout → Line Numbers → Continuous.

 • Separate the title page with all authors` affiliations clearly given.